starfi5h/DSP_Mod_Support/NebulaCompatibilityAssist/README.md

 # Nebula Compatibility Assist

-Nebula 0.8.13 hotfix:
-- Fix mecha animation when 3 or more players join.
-- Fix a potential error when saving the game.
-- Add compat to mods that increase reform brush size.
-- (Test) Reset planet physics & audio when arriving at a planet.
-- Show the diff count of local & remote mod list in chat when client login.

 [Spreadsheet for Nebula compatible mods list](https://docs.google.com/spreadsheets/d/193h6sISVHSN_CX4N4XAm03pQYxNl-UfuN468o5ris1s)
 This mod tries to patch some mods to make them work better in Nebula Multiplayer Mod.
 DSP Belt Reverse Direction, MoreMegaStructure, TheyComeFromVoid, Dustbin are required to install on both client and host.